-From chair-based aerobics to balance exercises, we have bought together a range of video workouts you can do from the comfort of your own home.
+From chair-based aerobics to balance exercises, we have brought together a range of video workouts you can do from the comfort of your own home.

 Risk of falls

-Loss of balance and falling affects many people with Parkinson’s.
+Loss of balance and falling affect many people with Parkinson’s.
 You should take extra care in winter if you do have to go out in icy conditions.
 To stay safe: